lwille/node-gphoto2/README.md

 * underscore

 ## Installation
+After installing the dependencies, just install using:
     npm install gphoto2
+If it fails, please thoroughly check the output - link errors usually indicate missing dependencies.
+Also, the script tries to detect wether libgphoto2 is correctly installed - if this check fails although you properly installed it, please report :)

 ## Usage
 This example only shows how to achieve certain tasks, it's not meant to be executed without any asynchronous control flow logic.